2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/index.md

 1. A **method** `GetList()` which gets the items if ever requested
 1. The [`Build.Entity(...)`](xref:NetCode.DataSources.Custom.BuildEntity) helper to construct IEntity objects from value-dictionaries

-## Use in Visual Query Designer
+## Use in VisualQuery Designer

-This is what the DataSource would appear like in Visual Query
+This is what the DataSource would appear like in VisualQuery

 <img src="./assets/basic-datasource-in-visual-query.png" width="100%" class="full-width">